Friends School of Baltimore

 Friends School of Baltimore is a private Quaker school in Baltimore, serving students in pre-kindergarten through 12th grade.
-One of the prestigious Roland Park 5 Preparatory Schools, Friends has been described by author Judy Colbert as "a challenging college preparatory program in an environment where individual differences and perspectives are respected and encouraged".

 History

 It is the oldest private school in Baltimore, founded in 1784 by members of the Religious Society of Friends.
 Classes were first held in the Aisquith Street Meetinghouse in the East Baltimore community of Old Town.
-The School was moved to the Lombard Street Meetinghouse in the 1840s and then, in 1899, to its third location at 1712 Park Avenue, adjacent to the Park Avenue Meetinghouse.
+The school was moved to the Lombard Street Meetinghouse in the 1840s and then, in 1899, to its third location at 1712 Park Avenue, adjacent to the Park Avenue Meetinghouse.
 In 1925, Friends purchased its present site at 5114 North Charles Street.
-Though the School incorporated in 1973 and separated from the Baltimore Monthly Meeting of Friends, Stony Run, it maintains historic and philosophic ties with the Meeting.
+Though the school was incorporated in 1973 and separated from the Baltimore Monthly Meeting of Friends, Stony Run, it maintains historic and philosophic ties with the Meeting.

 Curriculum and administration

-As of 2006, the School had a faculty of 105 teachers, including 87 full-time faculty and a yearly operating budget of $16.1 million.
-As of 2022, the School has an endowment of $41.89 million.
-The School is governed by a Board of Trustees.
+As of 2006, the school had a faculty of 105 teachers, including 87 full-time faculty and a yearly operating budget of $16.1 million.
+As of 2022, the school has an endowment of $41.89 million.
+The school is governed by a board of trustees.

 Friends' academics are notable for a number of signature programs: the University Partnership Program, Scholas Certificate Program, Inspired Institute, Social Justice Practitioners, William Penn Fellows, and Peer Educators.
 Friends School is accredited by the Middle States Association of Colleges and Schools and the Association of Independent Maryland Schools, and is approved by the Maryland State Board of Education.